 Nuclear fission is a major low-carbon energy source.
-In 2015 it provided 10.7% of the world’s electricity, behind hydropower (16.4%) but significantly ahead of wind, solar, geo, biomass and waste, which together contributed 6.7%.
-Following a post-Fukushima decline, nuclear power generation has been increasing slowly since 2012 (it grew 1.3% from 2014 to 2015, while wind and solar grew 17% and 33% respectively, to 3.4% and 1.0% of the total).
+In 2016 it provided 10.5% of the world’s electricity, behind hydropower (16.2%) but ahead of wind, solar, geo, biomass and waste, which together contributed 7.5%.
+Following a post-Fukushima decline, nuclear power generation has been increasing slowly since 2012 (it grew 1.3% from 2015 to 2016, while wind and solar grew 15.6% and 29.6% respectively, to 3.9% and 1.3% of the total).
 According to the international Energy Agency’s New Policies Scenario, nuclear generation is set to increase 79% from 2014 to 2040 (while total generation will grow by 64%).

 The role of electricity , which currently accounts for 20% of final world energy use (more in developed countries), is expected to grow substantially.
 New nuclear build is beginning, or is under consideration, in many countries and it seems certain that the importance of nuclear energy will grow in absolute, if not in percentage, terms.